SteelyxYT/Node.js-now-playing-Spotify/README.md

 # Node.js-now-playing-Spotify
-A simple JS script to say what song is playing at the moment by Spotify
+A complicated JS script to say what song is playing at the moment by Spotify